TTimeGaming/FoundryVTT-Suite-5E/README.md

 ![A roll prompt added to the ability check roll dialog window](./assets/prompts/ability-check.png "Ability Check Roll Prompt")

 ### Custom Dialogs
 These dialogs can be configured using Active Effect keys to display when an item is added to an actor's sheet and can be used in a variety of ways, but functionality will primarily need to be implemented via a module listening to the `suite-5e` hooks.
-Implementations are incredibly versatile, but can allow for items to provide an actor with an additional language, skill choice, proficiency with an armor or weapon, etc. The chosen option can also be amended using the "Amend Option" context menu item.
+Implementations are incredibly versatile, but can allow for items to provide an actor with an additional language, skill choice, proficiency with an armor or weapon, etc. The Grants feature allows for additional objects to be provided to the actor based upon the chosen option(s).
+The chosen option(s) can also be amended using the "Amend Option" context menu item.

 ![A custom dialog displayed when adding an item to an actor's sheet](./assets/dialogs/custom-dialog.png "Custom Dialog")